 Ask About Tracking

-Find out whether the company uses an app, plug-in device, or odometer photos.
+Find out whether the company uses an app, plug-in device, odometer photos, or connected vehicle data.

 Check State Availability

-Pay-per-mile programs are not available in every state.
+Pay-per-mile and flexible-payment programs are not available in every state.

 Review Coverage Limits